loftwah/linux-for-pirates/README.md

 I hope this helps you understand what Bash is and how a pirate might use it to interact with their operating system.
 Arrr!

+#### .bashrc

+Ahoy matey!
+In the world of Linux, the `.bashrc` file is a configuration file that contains commands that are executed when a user logs in to their system.
+Just like how a pirate might use a treasure map to find their way to their treasure, the `.bashrc` file can be used to customize a user's environment and make it easier for them to perform common tasks.

 ### Cron

 [Crontab.guru](https://crontab.guru)